ossu/math/README.md

 Upon finishing **all the core mathematics courses**, students can choose to take elective courses in advanced topics of their choice.
 It is not necessary to take *every* course within a subcategory, but it is recommended to take courses relevant to the intended field of study.

-To complete your study of Advanced Topics, complete both the Breadth requirement and the Depth requirement.
+To complete your study of Advanced Topics, meet both the Breadth and Depth requirements.

 - **Breadth Requirement:** For each of the 6 Advanced Topics below, select one course to take as an elective.
 - **Depth Requirement:** Select one Advanced Topic below and take 3 additional courses from that topic.